PaloAltoNetworks/prismacloud-cli/README.md

 # Prisma Cloud CLI

-:+1::tada: We are excited to share with you this Prisma Cloud CLI! :tada::+1:

 The Prisma Cloud CLI is a command line interface for [Prisma Cloud](https://www.paloaltonetworks.com/prisma/cloud) by [Palo Alto Networks](https://www.paloaltonetworks.com/).

 # Support
 This project has been developed by Prisma Cloud SAs and is not Supported by Palo Alto Networks.